 Dive into the problem or challenge that the case study focuses on.
 Provide enough background information for the audience to understand the issue.
 If possible, quantify the problem using data or metrics to show the magnitude or severity.

 After outlining the problem, describe the steps taken to find a solution.
-This could include the methodology, any experiments or tests performed, and the options that were considered.
-Elaborate on why the final solution was chosen over the others.
+This could include the methodology, any experiments or tests performed and the options that were considered.
+Make sure to elaborate on why the final solution was chosen over the others.

 Stakeholders may experience a range of outcomes—some may benefit, while others could face setbacks.